mdn/content/files/en-us/mozilla/add-ons/webextensions/api/events/event/addrules/index.md

 - `rules`

-  - : `array` of `events.Rule`.
-Specify the rules to be registered.
-Rules here do not replace previously registered rules.
+  - : `array` of {{WebExtAPIRef("events.Rule")}}.
+Rules to register.
+These rules do not replace the registered rules.

 - `callback` {{optional_inline}}

   - : `function`.
 Called when the rules are registered.
-The parameter of the callback function is an array of `events.Rule` objects that were successfully registered.
+The parameter of the callback function is an array of the {{WebExtAPIRef("events.Rule")}} objects registered.

 ## Browser compatibility